-Considering the above, is it better to refinance with a credit union over a traditional bank?
-After all, unlike banks and other lenders, credit unions are not-for-profit financial institutions.
-They invest profits back into their services and membership, and are known for their customer service.
+If you’re looking for a low rate on your student loans, it could be worth exploring credit union student loan refinance offers.
+Unlike banks and other lenders, credit unions are not-for-profit financial institutions.
+They invest profits back into their services and membership and are also known for their customer service.

 Credit unions can be a smart option to refinance or consolidate student loans.
-They offer competitive interest rates with a member-oriented model of service.
-Because they are not-for-profit, credit unions can also be more flexible in their underwriting standards.
-So you might find it easier to qualify for student loan refinancing with a credit union.
+They often offer competitive interest rates with a member-oriented model of service.
+Because they’re not-for-profit, credit unions can also be more flexible in their underwriting standards — so you might find it easier to qualify for student loan refinancing with a credit union.

-One of the quickest and easiest ways to find a credit union to refinance your student loans is with LendKey.
-LendKey is a network that connects borrowers with hundreds of credit unions and community banks that offer student loan refinancing.
+One of the quickest and easiest ways to find a credit union to refinance your student loans is through LendKey.
+This digital network connects borrowers with hundreds of credit unions and banks that offer student loan refinancing.

 Based on the information you provide, LendKey returns a list of personalized student loan refinancing offers from credit unions and other lenders.
 Having one place to check multiple student loan refinancing offers at once means you can easily compare rates and choose the terms that best fit your needs.

-In addition to LendKey, you might want to check out these larger credit unions that almost anyone can join — and that offer student loan refinancing.
+Besides turning to LendKey to find a credit union that might work for you, consider checking out these larger credit unions that almost anyone can join and also offer student loan refinancing.

 Navy Federal Credit Union